How to Write Capstone Project Proposal Plan: Comprehensive Nursing Homework Guide

 - What is the problem?
 Name the specific clinical issue: CAUTI rates, fall incidence, nurse burnout scores, medication errors, readmission rates.

 - What are the consequences?
-For the patient: adverse outcomes, morbidity, mortality, reduced quality of life.
+For the patient: adverse outcomes, morbidity, mortality.
 For the institution: cost, regulatory penalties, CMS reimbursement implications.
-For the nurse: liability, moral distress.

 - What is currently being done — and why is it insufficient?
-Describe current standard practice and why it is not solving the problem.
-This is the gap your project addresses.
+Describe current standard practice and the gap your project addresses.

 - What does your project propose to do about it?
-One to two sentences that bridge the problem statement to the PICOT question and proposed intervention.
+One to two sentences bridging the problem statement to the PICOT question and proposed intervention.

 Using Statistics Effectively in the Background Section

 Numbers ground your argument in reality.
-The most compelling nursing capstone backgrounds use statistics from authoritative sources: the CDC (Centers for Disease Control and Prevention), the Agency for Healthcare Research and Quality (AHRQ), the Institute for Healthcare Improvement (IHI), the World Health Organization (WHO), the American Nurses Association (ANA), and peer-reviewed epidemiological studies.
+The most compelling nursing capstone backgrounds use statistics from authoritative sources: the CDC, the Agency for Healthcare Research and Quality (AHRQ), the Institute for Healthcare Improvement (IHI), the WHO, and the American Nurses Association (ANA).
 Present statistics with proper citations and in context — a raw number is less persuasive than a number with consequences attached.
-“Hospital falls cost the US healthcare system over $34 billion annually, with each preventable fall adding approximately $14,000 to a patient’s hospital stay” communicates scope and urgency simultaneously.
-Understanding descriptive and inferential statistics is directly relevant to interpreting and presenting epidemiological data in your problem statement.

 Implementation Planning